Providing financial education for her child.

 Driving financial inclusion

-What we do: We help people establish a financial identity and build a credit profile.
+What we do: We help people establish a financial identity and build a credit profile to enable them to gain access to financial services.

 How it helps: A financial identity is essential to access financial services like banking, and to build up a profile to get loans and credit from mainstream providers.